onflow/docs/docs/tools/toolchains/index.md

 [Flowser](https://flowser.dev/) lets you inspect the current state of any Flow blockchain network emulator, testnet, and mainnet.

-## Flow Cadut

-[Flow Cadut](./flow-cadut/api.md) is a Node-based template generator designed to simplify interaction with Cadence files.

 # Easinteraction
 [Easinteraction](https://github.com/LemonNekoGH/easinteraction-for-cadence) is a golang code generator for easier interaction with Cadence contract